f4b6a3/tsid-creator/README.md

 The node id bit length affects the counter bit length.
 ```

-The node identifier uses 10 bits of the random component.
+The node identifier uses 10 bits of the random component by default.
 It's possible to adjust the node bit length to a value between 0 and 20.
 The counter bit length is affected by the node bit length.

 ##### Examples